punithkp169/Retail-Sales-Analysis/README.md

 KPI’s
 - What are our total sales?
 - 	How many units have we sold in total?
-- 		What are our total transactions?
+- 	what are our total transactions?
 - 	How many products do we sell?

 VISUALIZATION
 - What is the trend of sales over the months, and which month do we get the highest sales?